fedorerd/DiscordNotify/README.md

 3. Save "cfg.json", run the bot with "python notifier.py"
 4. You may add several ds_channels and several accounts.

-How to create a bot and get auth tokens?
+# How to create bots, get tokens?

 1. Telegram Bot
 To create a telegram bot, DM https://t.me/BotFather and follow the instructions.